publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch27/m__us_usc_t16_s1244.md

             (C)  __Coordination with other congressionally mandated activities__  __.—__

-            The study under this paragraph shall be undertaken in coordination with the study authorized under section 603 of the Omnibus Parks and Public Lands Management Act of 1996 ([16 U.S.C.
-1a–5][/us/usc/t16/s1a–5] note; [110 Stat.
-4172][/us/stat/110/4172]) and the Chesapeake Bay Gateways and Watertrails Network authorized under the Chesapeake Bay Initiative Act of 1998 ([16 U.S.C.
-461][/us/usc/t16/s461] note; [112 Stat.
+            The study under this paragraph shall be undertaken in coordination with the study authorized under section 603 of the Omnibus Parks and Public Lands Management Act of 1996 ([110 Stat.
+4172][/us/stat/110/4172]) and the Chesapeake Bay Gateways and Watertrails Network authorized under the Chesapeake Bay Initiative Act of 1998 ([112 Stat.
 2961][/us/stat/112/2961]).
 Such coordination shall extend to any research needed to complete the studies and any findings and implementation actions that result from the studies and shall use available resources to the greatest extent possible to avoid unnecessary duplication of effort.

             (D)  __Deadline for study__  __.—__